-In the three months ended March 31, 2018 compared to the three months ended March 31, 2017:
+In the three and six months ended June 30, 2018 compared to the three and six months ended June 30, 2017:

-Hardisty Terminal volumes increased 16%.
-The increase was largely driven by the increase in a customer's contract tankage volumes, increased traffic from the Hardisty Unit Rail Facility ("HURC") facility, higher trucked volumes and the addition of infrastructure connections which provided for higher throughput volumes from certain customers.
+Hardisty Terminal volumes increased 26% and 21%, respectively.
+The increase in both comparative periods was largely driven by higher customer's contract tankage volumes, increased traffic from the Hardisty Unit Rail Facility ("HURC") facility, higher trucked volumes and the addition of infrastructure connections which provided for higher throughput volumes from certain customers.

-Edmonton Terminal volumes increased by 14%.
-The increase was mainly due to the commissioning of two new tanks and common infrastructure at the Edmonton Terminal in January of 2018 and additional volumes received from the Company's Wholesale segment.
+Edmonton Terminal volumes increased by 6% and 10%, respectively.
+The increase in both comparative periods was mainly due to the commissioning of two new tanks and common infrastructure at the Edmonton Terminal in January of 2018.
+The six month year to date comparative increase was also supported by additional volumes received from the Company's Wholesale segment.